DjikstraCS/CTF-Write-Ups/PicoCTF/General Skills/Python Wrangling.md

 ![](./attachments/Pasted%20image%2020220330000720.png)

-use the `-d` flag to specify decryptio and provide the encrypted flag.
+Use the `-d` flag to specify decryptio and provide the encrypted flag.

 Type in the password.